All Episodes

 It's not that big a deal.

-So I mean, of course he knows that acorn and the has been defunded.
+So, of course, he knows that Acorn has been defunded.

-Here is here, let's go back to the uh sound about I referenced December first, two thousand seven in Des Moines at the Heartland Democrat Forum, Obama took questions from uh the moderator of Radio One and TV One, Catherine Hughes, and she said, Look, if elected president, would you in your first 100 days meet with a delegation of representatives from the various community organizations to campaign for community values?
+December 1st, 2007, in Des Moines at the Heartland Democrat Forum, Obama took questions from the moderator of Radio 1 and TV1, Catherine Hughes, and she said, Look, if elected president, would you, in your first 100 days, meet with a delegation of representatives from the various community organizations, the Campaign for Community Values?

-During the transition, we're gonna be calling all of you in to help us shape the agenda.
+Let me even say, before I even get inaugurated, during the transition, we're going to be calling all of you in to help us shape the agenda.

-We're gonna be having meetings all across the country with community organizations so that you have input into the agenda for the next presidency of the United States of America.
+We're going to be having meetings all across the country with community organizations so that you have input into the agenda for the next presidency of the United States of America.

 There you have it.

-The idea he doesn't know what's going on with them or what they're doing, and they were but house voted to defund them even though it's trick.
+The idea he doesn't know what's going on with them or what they're doing and they were House voted to defund them, even though it's a trick, that's just.

-You know, asking Obama about Acorn and what they're doing, and him saying, I really don't know, is like asking Bush about Iraq and Bush saying, I I'm not really following what's happening in Iraq.
+You know, asking Obama about Acorn and what they're doing and him saying, I really don't know, is like asking Bush about Iraq and Bush saying, I'm not really following what's happening in Iraq.

 It's pretty much like that.